scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 between different facial expressions.
 Happy and excited faces may be similar but are probably different from sad faces.

-Human attention span can not handle the naive number of comparisons, about :math:`n^2` with :math:`n` items.
+Human attention span cannot handle the naive number of comparisons (about :math:`n^2` with :math:`n` items).
 Instead, we ask the crowdsourcing participant to make a pairwise similarity judgement, or a triplet response as shown in Figure :ref:`triplet-interface`.
-There are theoretic guarantees on finding some similarity measure given these responses :cite:`jain2016finite` and have been used in practice with NEXT to compare different molecules :cite:`rau2016model`.
+There are theoretic guarantees on finding some similarity measure given these responses :cite:`jain2016finite` and have been used in practice with NEXT to compare visual representations of different molecules :cite:`rau2016model`.

 NEXT Architecture
 -----------------